Volo City DC Kickball Rules

 The game will be called in the event of uncooperative weather.
 The rules for game cancellation are defined by the schools/parks in which we play.
 Volo City will attempt to reschedule any canceled games.
 If a game is called due to weather and less than 4 complete innings have been played, the game is canceled and will be rescheduled (and replayed starting at 0-0, top of the 1st).
 If more than 4 full innings have been played, the final score will be the score at the end of the last complete full inning.

-In the playoffs if a game is tied following the completion of 7 innings, we will play extra innings.
-After two extra innings, if the game is still tied, each team will remove one player from the field.
-If teams are tied following four extra innings, teams will remove an additional two players.
+In the playoffs, if a game is tied following the completion of 6 innings, we will play extra innings.
+After one extra innings, if the game is still tied, each team will remove one player from the field.
+If teams are tied following two extra innings, teams will remove an additional player.
 Teams will then remove a person following each extra inning until there are the minimum players on the field.

 Players should have no intentional or unwelcome physical contact with opposing players.
 Doing so will be considered unsportsmanlike conduct and it will be at the discretion of the referee to issue warnings or eject offending players.
 A player must make the referee aware if he or she feels any contact was unwarranted.